For Investors · § 0

 • 1

-Category of One
+Category of one

 Zero fine-dining Korean restaurants in Austin.
 Zero in Texas.
 20% of NYC's Michelin stars are Korean concepts.
 The cuisine is proven at the highest level.
 Austin adds 15,000 tech transplants yearly who expect what they had in New York.
 We're not entering a competitive category.
 We're creating one.